digibib/go-feig/README.md

 Basic flow is:

 * inventory is fetched and kept in memory either by polling `/scan` or by activating scan loop with `/start`
-* barcodes can be used to fetch and present information, e.g. from spore
+* barcodes can be used to fetch and present information
 * at any time a current inventory can be
     * rewritten: all tags in range are written to using sequence number and number of tags (`/write?barcode=1234567890`)
     * desensitized: (`/alarmOff`)